qbicsoftware-archive/basic-analysis-scripts/README.md

 $ git submodule add <new repo url>
 ```

-### Add changes to your submodule to this repository
+### Add changes in your submodule to this repository

 Once you have made changes to your onw repository, they won't be visible here as this submodule points to a certain commit of your repository.
 To show the changes also in this repository, you have to run the following commands in your local repository of this project: